sorgerlab/rasmodel/doc/full_model/ras/ras_gefs.rst

 is somewhat smaller than the results of Jacquet et al. (16) but is similar to the results with the yeast proteins CDC25 and RAS2 obtained by Haney and Broach (28).

-[PMID9690470]_: Kinetic analysis of nucleotide association shows that the reaction proceeds by the formation of a ternary complex of a loosely bound nucleotide and Ras – Cdc25Mm followed by conversion to a form in which the nucleotide is tightly bound to Ras [PMID9585556]_.
-In light of the structure of the Ras–Sos complex, the first step can be interpreted as the interaction of the base and the ribose of the nucleotide with the part of the Ras binding site that is not occluded by Sos.
-The second step would involve a conformational change in the Switch 2 segment and release of Switch 1, resulting in the restructuring of a competent binding site for phosphate and magnesium, and the subsequent dissociation of Sos.

-[PMID9690470]_: As a nucleotide-exchange factor, Sos functions under two apparently conflicting imperatives.
-The interaction between Sos and Ras must be strong enough to dislodge the tightly bound nucleotide, but the Ras – Sos complex must also be poised for subsequent displacement by incoming nucleotides.
-The structure of the Ras – Sos complex shows that Ras and Sos meet these demands by forming a tight complex that is anchored at one end of the nucleotide- binding site, where phosphate and magnesium are normally bound.
-The interface between Sos and Ras is mainly hydrophilic, suggesting a ready unzippering through water-mediated displacements of the coordinating side chains.
-The main interacting elements of Sos avoid direct occlusion of the nucleotide-binding site, except the region where the terminal phosphate groups and the magnesium ion are bound.
-This feature allows incoming nucleotides to reverse the process by competing for the groups that ligate the phosphate and metal ion.

 [PMID9690470]_: The overall shape of the catalytic domain of Sos is that of an oblong bowl (Fig. 2), with Ras bound at the centre of the bowl.
 The regions of